Leroy Merlin: History

 In 1923, Adolphe Leroy and Rose Merlin, associates in private and business life, opened a business of American surplus.
 Strengthened by this first success, they decided to sell DIY products and supplies at moderate prices.
 In 1960, the firm was named Leroy Merlin.
 It became a precursor, as it was the first company to offer free delivery services.

 Generally established on the outskirts of major towns and cities, Leroy Merlin stores are large centres (9000 m2 on average) providing self-service and sales assisted services.
 Its business is centred on six main sectors: DIY, building, gardening, sanitary equipment, renewable energy, and interior decoration.

+In 2022, pursuing its solar strategy, Leroy Merlin identified 36 French stores with roofs suitable for photovoltaic panels, and sought to secure its supplies of electricity from solar farms.

 Controversies

 Following the 2022 Russian invasion of Ukraine, many international, particularly Western, companies pulled out of Russia.
 Leroy Merlin, however, on 11 March announced that it has no plans to reduce its operations in Russia, where it operates 143 stores.
-On 17 March they cut off the Ukrainian office from corporate communications and stated that they would increase supplies to the Russian Federation.
+On 17 March, they cut off the Ukrainian office from corporate communications and stated that they would increase supplies to the Russian Federation.

 Leroy Merlin has a strong presence in Russia and generates 18% of its turnover there.
-In 2020 the company paid $335 million in taxes as a result of their operations in Russia.
+In 2020, the company paid $335 million in taxes as a result of their operations in Russia.
+In 2021, the company's revenue amounted to 457 billion rubles.
 The company has been criticized for making indirect contributions to the Russian military effort.